 And while I don't advocate scrimping on cake, OBVIOUSLY, ask yourselves whether you need to have both a big wedding cake and to serve dessert at your wedding meal.
 I mean, let's love food and cut waste, right?
 For example, can you have a smaller wedding cake just to cut and have platters of dessert table items, instead of silver service dessert AND a wedding cake?
 Other options are to have series of smaller cakes to serve up post photos, or a coordinated wedding dessert table or platters where guests can grab whatever they want - which is 100% what we would have gone for if we were planning again now.

 Once you're both agreed and clear on how the budget is being carved up, figure out what you can pay for and when.
 Bigger outlays will likely be deposits for the venue & catering, photographer and the rings, but map out on a calendar which payments have to correspond to which month and try not to spend beyond your means in any one month.
 For instance, I can book in wedding cakes up to a year in advance and take a 50% payment as deposit, but you don't actually need to settle your balance until 6 weeks' before the big day.
 I'd suggest you give yourself a minimum of 6 months' planning & payment time.

 That's it!
 Save the dates should give people at least 4 months notice and demand an RSVP at least a month before you have to give and pay for your final number of guests.

-Last tip: always bear in mind, this is the only massive party you get to be at the centre of that isn't your funeral - make sure it's built around what the two of you want and what will give the two of you a wonderful day to remember forever.
+Last tip: always bear in mind, this is probably the only massive party where everyone is happy to do whatever makes you happy AND you both get to be at the centre of that isn't your funeral - make sure it's built around what the two of you want and what will give the two of you a wonderful day to remember forever.